 Sound far fetched?

-What would happen if instead of just trying to ban corruption we also made sure any company being privatised or doing business with the state complied with the following?
+Well, what would happen if instead of just trying to ban corruption we also made sure the state, SOEs and any company being privatised or doing business with the state complied with the following?

 1) It must be South African owned and staffed.

 2) It pays all its workers a living wage and the pay gap in the company between workers and executives is a reasonable multiple (say 1 to 10).
 For more on the many benefits of salary gap moderation click here.